Monorepo

 workspaces:

-- "frontend/*"Each glob pattern points to directories containing artifacts.
+- "api/*"Each glob pattern points to directories containing artifacts.

 Structure